 Navigation in poor visibility over Bwlch Mawr

-Bwlch Mawr and Gyrn Ddu Circular Walk from Clynnog Route Map and GPX Download
+Bwlch Mawr and Gyrn Ddu Circular Walk from Clynnog Ordnance Survey Map and GPX File Download

 This Circular Walk on the Wales Coastal Path used to be the route of the Llyn Coastal Path and it’s still well worth doing, probably more so than the official route as the views you get of the peninsula are stunning.
 There’s a tricky section over faint moorland and paths can be less obvious under bracken,so you’ll probably need to undertake a bit of map work on this walk.